carla-simulator/carla/Docs/ros_installation.md

 roslaunch carla_ros_bridge carla_ros_bridge_with_example_ego_vehicle.launch
 ```

-#### ImportError: no module named CARLA
+#### Solving ImportError: no module named CARLA

 The path to CARLA Python is missing.
 The apt installation does this automatically, but it may be missing for other installations.
 Execute the following command with the complete path to the _.egg_ file (included).
-Use the one, that is supported by the Python version installed:
+Use the one that, is supported by the Python version installed:

     export PYTHONPATH=$PYTHONPATH:<path/to/carla/>/PythonAPI/<your_egg_file>